The Edmonton Piano Tuner

 I encourage any methods that cover all the musical territory....
 Students should practice ear training, theory, rhythm, and harmony.

-If you, or your child, are not making progress in whatever lessons that they are enrolled in, it is TIME TO CHANGE TEACHERS.
+If you or your child are not making progress, or enjoying your lessons, it is time to find a different teacher.
 Anybody can learn to play the piano, they just need the right kind of encouragement for them!
 So if your child has been working on the same piece of music for months, don't blame them!
 Try a different teacher!

 I also recommend that parents go along to the first few lessons with any teacher so that they can learn what practicing really looks and sounds like.
 You will be their coach and they will need your support.
 Yelling at them to keep practicing while you watch television or work on the computer will not get the results that you want to hear!
 Besides, you want to hear improvement, you are spending a lot of your hard earned money on lessons!